ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-06-mixing-my-own-smoothies.md

 ![Orange smoothie](/assets/images/IMG_0407.jpg)

 A light and fresh drink to start the day.
-Rich in Vitamin C:
+Rich in vitamin C:

 - apple
 - carrots